 I am going to back this with a piece of felted wool.

-I cut my wool piece to be the same size as my punched piece.
+I cut the felted wool piece to be the same size as the punched piece.

 Pin the punched piece to the wool backing, wrong sides together.

 Start your thread underneath the folded over weavers cloth

 and start whipstitching the wool to the weavers cloth.